wetterkrank/flymon/README.md

 # Flymon

 A WordPress plugin to display the lowest travel prices for given routes/dates in your blog.
 Powers the flight price monitor here: https://escapefromberl.in

 ## Installation

 Download the plugin, copy the folder `flightprices-monitor` into the plugins directory; activate.
 Open Settings -> Flymon, add your Kiwi.com API key + affiliate id for deeplinks.

 ## Usage

 To display the price in your post or page, insert the shortcode `trip_price` in the paragraph.

 **Shortcode parameters & examples (+ default values):**
 -   from: BER, berlin\_de (required)
 -   to: MUC, innsbruck\_at (required)
--   earliest: 2022-01-30, tomorrow (now)
+-   earliest: 2023-01-30, tomorrow (now)
--   latest: 2022-12-31, +2 weeks (now + 3 months)
+-   latest: 2023-12-31, +2 weeks (+3 months from now)
--   min\_days (7)
+-   min\_days (none)
--   max\_days (14)
+-   max\_days (none)
 -   max\_stops (0)
 -   transport: aircraft, bus, train -- comma-separated (aircraft)
 -   currency (EUR)